pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 }
 ```

-_Since version 3.3.2+/2.4.17+_ you can also give a closure as the provider port.
+_Since version 3.3.2+/2.4.17+_ you can also give a Closure as the provider `port`.

 ## Specifying the pact file or URL at runtime [versions 3.2.7/2.4.9+]

-If you need to calculate the pact file or URL at runtime, you can give a Closure as the provider host.
+If you need to calculate the pact file or URL at runtime, you can give a Closure as the provider `pactFile`.

 ```groovy
 pact {